Robogeek95/hackclub/workshops/JamBlog/README.md

 ### [Jamstack](https://jamstack.org/what-is-jamstack/)

-You've probably heard of the Jamstack or come across it a few times, Jamstack is the new standard architecture for the web designed to make websites faster.
+You've probably heard of the Jamstack or come across it a few times.
+Jamstack is the new standard architecture for the web designed to make websites faster.
 Using Git workflows and modern build tools, pre-rendered content is served to a **CDN** and made dynamic through **APIs** and **serverless functions**.
 Technologies in the stack include JavaScript frameworks, Static Site Generators, Headless CMS, and CDNs.

 Technologies in this workshop: